Triimeyazzz/laravel-modernize-starter/README.md

 # Laravel Modernize Starter

 Welcome to the Laravel Modernize Starter project!
-This starter template aims to provide a modern foundation for your Laravel application development, utilizing Laravel, Inertia.js, and Vue.js to create powerful, interactive, and efficient web applications.
+This starter template aims to provide a modern foundation for your Laravel application development, utilizing Laravel, Inertia.js, Vue.js, and Vuetify to create powerful, interactive, and efficient web applications.

 ## Features